WHAT IS BENOQUIK MONOBENZONE 20 CREAM

 - You should apply your Monobenzone Cream 2 or 3 times daily for up to 5 months as it may take this long to lighten normal skin color to match the vitiliginous paler skin.

-- Once you have achieved the skin color that you want, you can continue to use your Monobenzone Cream to maintain this colour by applying up to twice a week.
+- Once you have achieved the skin color that you want, you can continue to use your Monobenzone Cream to maintain this color by applying up to twice a week.

 - If you miss an application procedure of Benoquik Monobenzone 20% Cream take it as soon as you remember, unless it is time to take the next dose, then skip the missed dose.
 Do not take a double dose.